mongodb/mongo-c-driver/src/libmongoc/doc/client-side-field-level-encryption.rst

 Automatic Client-Side Field Level Encryption
 --------------------------------------------

-Automatic CSFLE is enabled by calling :symbol:`mongoc_client_enable_auto_encryption()` on a :symbol:`mongoc_client_t`.
-The following examples show how to set up automatic client-side field level encryption using :symbol:`mongoc_client_encryption_t` to create a new encryption data key.
+Automatic encryption is enabled by calling :symbol:`mongoc_client_enable_auto_encryption()` on a :symbol:`mongoc_client_t`.
+The following examples show how to set up automatic encryption using :symbol:`mongoc_client_encryption_t` to create a new encryption data key.

 .. note::

-   Automatic client-side field level encryption requires MongoDB 4.2 enterprise or a MongoDB 4.2 Atlas cluster.
+   Automatic encryption requires MongoDB 4.2 enterprise or a MongoDB 4.2 Atlas cluster.
 The community version of the server supports automatic decryption as well as :ref:`explicit-client-side-encryption`.

 Providing Local Automatic Encryption Rules
 ``````````````````````````````````````````